 A Web application firewall (WAF) is capable of protecting a website or web application from different application layer cyber-attacks such as SQL injection, broken authentication and sensitive backend data exposure, cross-site-scripting (XSS), file inclusion, bot attacks, cross-site request forgery, and many more.
 This WAF will permit you to monitor and manage the website’s security and also boost the website’s performance.

 Passwords like “12345” or “password” are some of the basic formats still used by a few individuals.
-As part of this website security checklist, ensure to create passwords that have a combination of special characters, alphabets, and numbers.
+As part of this website security checklistWeb application scanning will help find loopholes or vulnerabilities in a website that hackers could target., ensure to create passwords that have a combination of special characters, alphabets, and numbers.
 Refrain from using something that can be easily guessed by an acquaintance.
 Meaning, do not use your date of birth or kid’s name etc. Be creative and make sure not to use the same website for all your logins.
 Keep changing your passwords once in six months.

 Taking a regular backup of your website/data on a weekly or monthly basis is highly recommended because backups can make an entire copy of your database or website files allowing you to restore or rollback your website to its earlier state.

 Before giving away any sensitive/personal data, your customers will first have to be guaranteed that they are visiting a website that is secure.
 This type of guaranteed security can be provided by an SSL certificate.
 This certificate will ensure that your website displays a green HTTPS in the browser bar.
 This is what consumers look for to ensure that a website can be trusted.
 This additional level of protection ensures that the details shared by the customer with you are accurately encrypted, thus preventing cyber thieves from easily getting hold of this data.